-With the exception of those employees who have recognized confidentiality, called confidential employees (see Section 3.4, Privacy and Confidentiality), all university employees, including faculty, staff, administrators, and student employees or volunteers who have responsibility for the welfare of other students are required to share with the Title IX coordinator any report of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy about which they become aware.
+With the exception of Confidential Employees (see Section 2: Definitions, Confidential Employee), all University Campus Security Authorities, employees, including faculty, staff, administrators, and contracted third parties are required to share with the Title IX Coordinator any report of Prohibited Conduct about which they become aware.

-As outlined in the Privacy and Confidentiality section (Section 3.4) of this policy, the university respects the privacy interests of students and employees.
-Information reported to the Title IX coordinator will only be shared with the university officials who will assist in responding, investigating, and/or resolving a report.
-The university will document non-identifying information in the campus incident log as required by the Clery Act.
-Should the university determine there is a serious or imminent threat, a timely warning notice will be shared with the community.
+As outlined in the Privacy and Confidentiality section (Section 3.4) of this policy, the University respects the privacy interests of students and employees.
+Information reported to the Title IX Coordinator will only be shared with the University officials who will assist in responding, investigating, and/or resolving a report.
+The University will document non-identifying information in the campus incident log as required by the Clery Act.
+Should the University determine there is a serious or imminent threat, a timely warning notice will be shared with the EMU community.

-The university will approach each report with the intent to understand the perspective and experiences of each individual involved to ensure fair and impartial evaluation and resolution.
-The university will also take every effort to ensure the safety of the campus community when evaluating and assessing any reported relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy.
+The University will approach each report with the intent to understand the perspective and experiences of each individual involved to ensure fair and impartial evaluation and resolution.
+The University will also take every effort to ensure the safety of the campus community when evaluating and assessing Prohibited Conduct.

 7.2.
 CAMPUS SAFETY INCIDENT REPORTS

-A report is a notification of an incident of relationship violence, sexual misconduct, or other form of conduct prohibited under this policy to the Title IX coordinator by any reporting person.
-Reports should be filed on EMU’s campus safety incident form.
-A report may be accompanied by a request for resources or information, a request for no further action, or a request to initiate an investigation.
+A report is a notification of Prohibited Conduct to the Title IX Coordinator by any person.
+Reports should be filed on EMU’s Safety and Care Reporting Form, or by completing the EMU RVSM Complaint Form.
+Alternatively, a report may be made by contacting the Title IX Coordinator directly, firstname.lastname@example.org.
+Reports may be specified as a request for resources or information, a request for no further action, or a request to initiate an investigation.

-The university will complete an adequate, reliable, equitable, and impartial investigation of reports that are made in good faith and will uphold the rights of all parties.
-In instances of conflicts of interest between deputy Title IX investigators and reporting or responding parties, an outside third party investigator will be contracted to conduct the investigation.
+The University will complete an adequate, reliable, equitable, and impartial investigation of reports that are made in good faith and will uphold the rights of all parties.
+In instances of conflicts of interest between the Title IX or Deputy Title IX Coordinators, investigators, Complainant, and/or Respondent, an outside third party investigator will be contracted to conduct the investigation.